Just4Children are fundraising to provide Rome with vital therapies to bring him one step closer to standing, walking, and living life to the fullest.

 After 15 days in the NICU, on May 22nd, Rome came home.
 Despite everything, he had made incredible progress – he was breastfeeding well, slowly weaned off the strongest seizure medications, and showing signs of resilience that amazed even his doctors.

 Since then, the journey has been so incredibly tough, but Rome has continued to defy expectations.
 By 8 months old he was off all seizure medications.
-At 12-months-old Rome received a working diagnosis of dyskinetic Cerebal Palsy.
-He is delayed in some areas, but he is exceeding expectations in so many ways – he smiles, laughs, rolls, sits mostly unassisted, eats lots of food (and loves it), is using a walker to try to walk and is working on moving in and out of different positions!
-He even tries to clap and wave!
+At 15-months-old he began to sit unaided.
+At 22-months-old he received his official diagnosis of Quadriplegic Dyskinetic Cerebral Palsy with a GMFCS level of 2.
+He is delayed in some areas, but he is exceeding expectations in so many ways – he smiles, laughs, rolls, army crawls, sits unassisted, tries to pull to stand, walks (and tries to run) in his walker, eats lots of food (and loves it), and is working hard on moving in and out of different positions!
 He is such a character, so full of joy and determination.

 Rome attends: